elijahbaptiste/UniKey---Password-Manager-Chrome-Extension/README.md

 ## Contact

-For any questions, feel free to reach out at [your email] or open an issue on GitHub.
+For any questions, feel free to reach out at elijahbaptiste79@gmail.com or open an issue on GitHub.

 "Secure your passwords, stress-free with UniKey."